How Outreach Workers Help

-The night life in Bournemouth consists mainly of students, so at the time they might be thinking that they’re helping by giving someone sleeping rough a pound or a fiver.
+The night life in Bournemouth consists mainly of students.
+At the time they might be thinking that they’re helping by giving someone sleeping rough a pound or a fiver.
 However, educating them on using StreetLink and the work we do will ensure that more beneficial forms of help are being provided for rough sleepers.
-The StreetLink app allows you to provide us here at St Mungo’s and other local authorities with information about someone you see sleeping rough.
+The StreetLink app allows you to provide us at St Mungo’s and other local authorities information about someone you see sleeping rough.
 We can then connect with them and offer support.

 How important is it that service users develop skills and knowledge to help them move into accommodation?

 If they don’t gain those skills, there is a massive risk of our service users returning to the streets.
 Therefore, our support with paperwork, CV’s, benefits, job centre etc. is crucial.
 We want to ensure that they can sustain themselves and move on from the rough sleeper lifestyle.
 Our multi-agency work with the council, the supported accommodation agencies and the mental health team is a link that is utilised by all parties.
 We and the Council will continue to coincide to create successes.